rise-lang/mlir_deprecated/notes.md

 * To introduce custom types it is neccessary to call `DEFINE_SYM_KIND_RANGE(MY_DIALECT)` in _include/mlir/IR/DialectSymbolRegistry.def_
 #### TableGen
 * The include statement for a Table'Gen'd file e.g. `#include "mlir/Dialect/Lift/Ops.h.inc"` has to be inside `namespace  mlir`
+#### custom operations
+* operations with custom syntax must not be in "", otherwise the custom parser will never be called and `parseGenericOperation` will be used.

 ### MLIR Questions
 * regarding Toy-Ch3: passing an ill-structured .mlir file for the Toy dialect e.g